disclaimer: fight me.

 He glared at the alleyway the boy had disappeared to, ignored the stall owner's knowing looks once more and returned to his letter and felt all the blood drain from his face.

-Be so kind, dear Salvatore, to meet us on the banks of the Balaton, behind that cafe you always stand on the corner of so forlornly.
+Be so kind, dear Salvatore as to meet us on the banks of the Neva, behind that cafe you always stand on the corner of so forlornly.

-Find a second as soon as you must, for I'm afraid duels often require one of those.
-You are a pitiful scoundrel and I would slit your throat as you sleep but I am told that no matter how much you deserve a dog's death, that it would be in bad taste.
+Find a second as soon as you must for I'm afraid duels often require one of those.
+You are a pitiful scoundrel and I would slit your throat as you sleep but I am told that no matter how much you deserve a dog's death, that such directness would be in bad taste.
 Bad taste!
-Anyway, you will be expected at the meeting place tomorrow night with your second, giving you the opportunity to die like a man.
+Anyway, you will be expected at the meeting place at some time within the next ten days on a day of your choosing, giving you ample time to find a second - an endeavour in which your ghastly company has made scarce those candidates who might love you enough to be willing.

 Otherwise, I would advise you to spend your nights with an eye open.